maikschneider/bw_focuspoint_images/CONTRIBUTING.md

 Thanks for considering contributing to this extension!

 For development, we use [DDEV](https://ddev.readthedocs.io/en/stable/).
 Set it up before continuing.
-The setup creates a database and installs TYPO3.
-This way you can start developing immediately.

 ## Preparation